Vandivier/arias-tale-rpg/docs/metagame.md

 ## Detailed Character Description

 Detailed descriptions are not used in simple battle mode, but they can be used outside of battle and for complex battle.
 During the game, characters do not immediately reveal their detailed description.
-The human and AI dungeon masters, however, are able to immediately access the whole detailed description.
+The human and AI game masters, however, are able to immediately access the whole detailed description.

 Detailed descriptions include: